Extinct in the wild by the 1970s, the recovery of this all-American underdog is thanks in part to the Endangered Wolf Center and our partners.

 Meet Our American Red Wolves

-With less than 20 individuals left in the wild, the American red wolf is the rarest large carnivore in the United States, and the most critically endangered wolf in the entire world.
+With about 35 individuals left in the wild in 2023, the American red wolf is the rarest large carnivore in the United States, and the most critically endangered wolf in the entire world.

 Wild About American Red Wolves

 Historically, American red wolves were found throughout the southeastern United States, from southern Missouri south to Texas, across the Gulf Coast states and up to the New England states.

 Today there is only a small population of red wolves left in the wild and they can only be found on the coast of North Carolina.

 Yes.
 American red wolves are critically endangered and the most endangered wolf in the world due to poaching, trapping and habitat loss.

 According to the USFWS, there are less than 20 American red wolves living in the wild in North Carolina.
 In addition to these, about 250 are in managed breeding programs like ours.

 American red wolves have an average family size of 8-10 individuals, with litters of around five pups.
 A dominant male and female lead the family pack, typically the mother or father.

 Yes, by working together, we can save this species.
 The red wolf reintroduction effort was the first ever reintroduction of a large carnivore in human history.
 The creative and innovative scientific approach to this program not only helped save the American red wolf but set the foundation for other reintroduction efforts like the gray wolf in Yellowstone, the Mexican wolf in the southwest United States as well other endangered species recovery efforts.